Josh Ajayi

-Ifeoluwa Joshua Ajayi (born December 27, 1996) is a Nigerian professional basketball player for SLUC Nancy Basket of the LNB Pro B. He played college basketball for South Alabama.
+Ifeoluwa Joshua Ajayi (born December 27, 1996) is a Nigerian professional basketball player.
+He played college basketball for South Alabama.

-Early life and high school career
+Early life

 Ajayi attended San Gabriel Academy where he averaged a double-double his final two seasons.
 He averaged 16.5 points and 11.8 rebounds per game as a junior.
 Ajayi did a postgraduate year at Cheshire Academy in Cheshire, Connecticut.
 He averaged 15 points and 10 rebounds per game and earned Class AA Honorable Mention All-New England honors from the New England Preparatory School Athletic Council.
 Ajayi signed with South Alabama out of high school.

 College career

 Ajayi redshirted his true freshman season as a partial academic qualifier.
 He averaged 10.6 points and 5.4 rebounds per game as a redshirt freshman, and he scored 27 points against FIU.
 As a sophomore, Ajayi averaged 12.9 points and 6.7 rebounds per game.
 Ajayi averaged 16.4 points and 7.4 rebounds per game as a junior, shooting 56 percent from the floor.
 He earned Second Team All-Sun Belt honors.
 On November 12, 2019, Ajayi was named Sun Belt player of the week after posting a career-high 30 points as well as seven rebounds in a 75-69 victory over Southern Miss.
 He was again named conference player of the week on January 20, 2020, after posting 24 points in a 74-68 win over Georgia Southern.
 As a senior, Ajayi averaged 14.6 points and 7.2 rebounds per game, helping the Jaguars finish 20-11, and led the conference with a 56.2 field goal percentage.
 He was named to the First Team All-Sun Belt as well as First-Team All-District by the NABC.